 UNE Onward Promise: A Commitment to Community Health and Safety for Students and Employees

-UNE will expect the entire community of faculty, professional staff, and students to confirm their commitment to the campus-wide COVID-19 rules of community engagement regarding social distancing, masking, enhanced hygiene, testing, symptom checking, and contact tracing.
-This will be included as part of the online training described above.
-All members of the UNE community will be expected to honor their commitment to the University’s COVID-19 policies as they return to campus with the understanding that policies may change as regulatory or pandemic public health advisories evolve throughout the academic year.
+UNE expects the entire community of faculty, professional staff, and students to confirm their commitment to the campus-wide COVID-19 rules of community engagement regarding social distancing, masking, enhanced hygiene, testing, symptom checking, and contact tracing.
+All members of the UNE community are expected to honor their commitment to the University’s COVID-19 policies as they return to campus with the understanding that policies may change as regulatory or pandemic public health advisories evolve throughout the academic year.

 Violations of UNE policies and protocols related to COVID-19 may subject individuals to discipline or other actions, including but not limited to removal from campus.

 Please note that as of September 16, 2020, all students who have found themselves in a situation in which they might have been at higher risk for contracting the virus are encouraged to voluntarily go to the Student Health Center on either campus to be tested, free of charge.
 All students are encouraged to take advantage of this resource without repercussions.
 Students who volunteer for such testing will be granted immunity from any potential conduct violations related to the activity that puts them at increased risk.
 For example, students who volunteer that they have attended an off-campus gathering and who seek testing will not be punished for revealing their attendance at the gathering.

 Likewise, any other individuals, identified by the volunteer(s), or others, as participating in such an event through a contract tracing process, will also be exempted from conduct violation processes in order to accurately ascertain the extent of the potential exposure.

 We are taking this approach to encourage students to come forward for testing as needed, without fear of incurring conduct violations, in order to prioritize the health of our community.